 Be sure to ONLY select classes offered on the Callaghan or the Newcastle City campus.

 Click here to view a spreadsheet of undergraduate courses.
 While this list is relatively basic in its description of courses, it will give a clear indication of:

-- All undergraduate courses available to study abroad students
+- If the courses available to study abroad students

 - The campus where the course is taught (you want the Callaghan campus)

 - Semester 1 (spring) or semester 2 (fall) intake